 - Attend V.I.P.
 Training

 - V.I.P.
 Training stand for Volunteers in Preparation Training.
-This training is held at the UW-Extension office several times throughout the year.
+This training is held at the UW-Extension office.
 It is a one-time, face to face training that lasts about an hour and is given in a presentation format.
 You only have to complete this training one-time, not every year.

 - Take Mandated Reporter Training

 - This training is taken through your 4HOnline profile.
 It is a self-guided, media module that talks about the importance of reporting signs of abuse while working with youth.
 This training usually takes people about an hour, but it does not have to be completed in one sitting.
 It will save your spot for you to come back and finish later.
 The UW-Extension office will automatically get notified once you complete this training.
 Directions on how to complete this training are below.